kalyankashaboina/shapeguard/CONTRIBUTING.md

 These are not up for debate.
 If you have a strong argument, open an issue — but the bar is very high.

 - **Zod is the primary schema engine.** Joi and Yup adapters exist for migration.
+Winston adapter bridges logger arg order.
 New features are designed for Zod only.
-- **Zero required runtime dependencies.** pino is optional.
+- **Zero required runtime dependencies.** pino is optional. winston is optional.
 No new required dep will ever be added.
 - **One consistent response envelope.** `{ success, message, data }` and `{ success, message, error }`.
 This is the contract frontend teams depend on.
 - **Strict semantic versioning.** Patch = bug fixes only.
 Minor = new features, no breaking changes.
 Major = breaking changes with migration guide.